DarKouto/Musem-Of-Candy/README.md

 # Musem Of Candy
 Blog-type website using Bootstrap 4's Grid System and Flexbox

-This project is part of a course I took on Bootstrap 4, specifically the Grid System and the Flexbox Features.
+This project is part of a Web Development course I took.
+This part focuses specifically on Bootstrap 4, and its Grid System and Flexbox.

 The main goal was to create a fully resposive website, in which the content moves from one place to the other and eventually stacks underdeath as it narrows down, so it looks good on very user device.